kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

           g, argocd-admin, role:admin
     ```

-And update your Helm chart deployment.
+Update your Helm chart deployment.

-The values must now be stored in a secret named `argocd-secret` (ArgoCD hard coded name) in the argocd namespace.
-But in most case, this secret exists and already contains some critical other values.
-So, care must be taken to just append the new values:
+The values must now be stored in a secret named `argocd-secret` (ArgoCD's hard-coded name) in the argocd namespace.
+In most cases, this secret already exists and contains other critical values.
+Care must be taken to append the new values without overwriting existing ones:

 ``` { .bash .copy }
 kubectl -n argocd create secret generic argocd-secret \